jariz/rivulet/packages/rivulet-server/README.md

 - [x] Login/Register (`passport`)
 - [ ] Timestamp updating (possibly through websocket?)
 - [ ] Episode file serving
-    Possibly made in a way that could be decoupled from rivulet-server, in case library manager is not present on current environment.
+    [ ] Made in a way that could be decoupled from rivulet-server, in case library manager is not present on current environment.
 - Casting
     - [x] Device discovery ([SSDP](https://www.npmjs.com/package/node-ssdp)): both gcast+DLNA can be discovered with this method
     - [ ] Chromecast implementation ([inspiration](https://github.com/xat/castnow))